vdmitriyev/latex-git-hooks/README.md

 This is a personal [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) collection for LaTeX documents using [pre-commit](https://github.com/pre-commit/pre-commit).
 It helps you to increase quality of LaTeX document.

 For more advanced [pre-commit](https://github.com/pre-commit/pre-commit) hooks for LaTeX documents check the project [jonasbb/pre-commit-latex-hooks](https://github.com/jonasbb/pre-commit-latex-hooks).
-A number of git hook in this repo have been from the mentioned project (primary the one using `pygrep` and `regex`).
+A number of git hook in this repo are using some ideas from the mentioned project (primary the one using `pygrep` and `regex`).

 ### Installation